astan3/LearnKernel/Introduction/Introduction.md

 - The heap area contains the memory area from which to dynamically allocate memory
 - The memory mapping area keeps the data memory mapped in the process address space
 - The stack area keeps the process User Mode stack

+When an executable is loaded, its segments are loaded into the corresponding process memory areas.
+Linux adopts a technique called _demand paging_.
+A process can start its execution without any virtual memory page mapped in physical memory.
+When the process try to access memory in a non mapped page, the MMU generates an _exception_ which allocates a page and maps it into the physical memory.
+Virtual memory also allows efficient techniques when creating new processes, such as Copy On Write (COW).
+When a new process is created, the kernel just assign the parent page frames to the child address space, but mark them as read only.
+When the parent or the child try to modify a page frame, a new page is assigned to the affected process and initializes it with the content of the original page.